TejasReddy9/sec_bichromaticds/README.md

 *Short desc.*

-## Setup
+## Where to find

-How to setup and use the webapp:

-1. Run the following webpage on which the project is hosted.
+Run the following webpage on which the project is hosted.

 [Site Page](https://www.iitj.ac.in/~kumar.9)